Komorní Lhotka: History

 The first written mention of Komorní Lhotka is from 1455.
 Politically the village belonged initially to the Duchy of Teschen.
-In the second half of the 17th century, the village was colonizes by Vlachs.
+In the second half of the 17th century, the village was colonised by the Vlachs.
 The livelihood of the population was agriculture (especially flax growing) and pastoralism. in the 19th century, agriculture gradually disappeared.
 A railway was introduced into the municipality.
 Residents began working in the surrounding towns, especially in steelworks and mines.

-After issuing the Patent of Toleration in 1781 the local citizens subsequently organized a local Lutheran parish as one of over ten in the region.
+After issuing the Patent of Toleration in 1781 the local citizens subsequently organised a local Lutheran parish as one of over ten in the region.

-After Revolutions of 1848 in the Austrian Empire a modern municipal division was introduced in the re-established Austrian Silesia.
+After Revolutions of 1848 in the Austrian Empire, a modern municipal division was introduced in the re-established Austrian Silesia.
 The village as a municipality was subscribed to the political and legal district of Cieszyn.
 According to the censuses conducted in 1880–1910 the population of the municipality dropped from 1,164 in 1880 to 1,038 in 1910 with a majority being native Polish-speakers (99.2–100%) accompanied by a small German-speaking minority (at most 12 or 1.3% in 1880).
 In terms of religion in 1910 the majority were Protestants (88.2%), followed by Roman Catholics (11.2%) and Jews (3 people).

 After World War I, Polish–Czechoslovak War and the division of Cieszyn Silesia in 1920, the municipality became a part of Czechoslovakia.
 Following the Munich Agreement, in October 1938 together with the Trans-Olza region it was annexed by Poland, administratively adjoined to Cieszyn County of Silesian Voivodeship.
 It was then annexed by Nazi Germany at the beginning of World War II.
 After the war it was restored to Czechoslovakia.

 Demographics

-Polish minority makes up 13.8% of the population.
+According to the 2021 Census, Polish minority makes up 13.8% of the population.